nolanlawson/css-talk-2022/markdown.md

 ???

-You know, another declarative language with performance considerations is SQL.
-But one thing I like about SQL is that most databases have a way to ask the database why your query is slow.
+I think there's an interesting analogy here with SQL.
+Like CSS, SQL is declarative.

+And like CSS, SQL has performance considerations.
+A slow query can result in time spent waiting on the database.

 ---